WordPress/gutenberg/docs/how-to-guides/block-based-theme/README.md

 In `index.html`, include the template parts by adding two HTML comments.

 The HTML comments starts with `wp:template-part` which is the name of the template-part block type.
-Inside the curly brackets are two keys and their values: The slug of the template part, and the theme name.
+Inside the curly brackets are two keys and their values: The slug of the template part, and the theme text domain.

 ```
 <!-- wp:template-part {"slug":"header","theme":"myfirsttheme"} /-->